 The KM and Vmax values (Table 1) indicate that LPS modified the enzymatic activity with respect to the Basal group since healthy animals' brains have a lower Vmax than the VEH group, with a higher KM, which indicates that LPS increases 3.4 times the activity of the enzyme promoting the degradation of ACh.
 While administration of the different Agaves extracts (Aan-A, At-A, and Aam-A) in mice reversed the anticholinergic effect of that substance by decreasing the Vmax value, the bioavailability of ACh increased.

 Regarding the KM variable, LPS decreased by 1.95 times its value when compared to healthy animal brains, reinforcing the point mentioned above that this bacterial component has anticholinergic activity and increases ACh degradation activity.
-Whereas, Aan-A, At-A, or Aam-A treatments decreased the KM value, increasing the ACh bioavailability.
+Whereas Aan-A, At-A, or Aam-A treatments decreased the KM value, increasing the ACh bioavailability.
 The relation between both variables, Vmax/KM, was used to define the impact on ACh bioavailability and, therefore, to define it as a parameter of the cholinergic effect (Table 1).
 It could be appreciated that according to the value obtained in this way, the cholinergic activity had the following sequence (Vmax/KM): Basal > Aan-A > INDO > Aam-A > At-A > At-A >VEH.

 Table 1.
 Effect of oral administration of the extract of different Agaves, on the enzymatic activity of ACh-E (Km and Vmax) in brain of mice with LPS.